Beauty: Chinese philosophy

 Chinese philosophy has traditionally not made a separate discipline of the philosophy of beauty.
 Confucius identified beauty with goodness, and considered a virtuous personality to be the greatest of beauties: In his philosophy, "a neighborhood with a ren man in it is a beautiful neighborhood."
 Confucius's student Zeng Shen expressed a similar idea: "few men could see the beauty in some one whom they dislike."
 Mencius considered "complete truthfulness" to be beauty.
 Zhu Xi said: "When one has strenuously implemented goodness until it is filled to completion and has accumulated truth, then the beauty will reside within it and will not depend on externals."

-As an attribute to humans
+Human attributes

 The word "beauty" is often used as a countable noun to describe a beautiful woman.